VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 VAMDC-XSAMS Document
 -----------------

-	This panel holds the VAMDC-XSAMS document, opened from file or returned by node.
+	This panel holds the VAMDC-XSAMS document, opened from file, url or returned by node.

 	Double-click on a line centers on it.

+	Files and URLs to XSAMS files can be dropped to that field, it enables opening local files or remote documents by URL.

-	Located blocks and search results are highlighted by gray color, elements with validation errors are highlighted with red.
+	Located blocks and search results are highlighted by gray color, validation errors are highlighted with red.

 .. _locator: